 The Department of Medicine started its scribe program in collaboration with the Department of Emergency Medicine in July 2016.
-Our scribes are currently active in specialties including in-patient transplant infectious disease, gastroenterology, hepatology, endocrinology, general internal medicine, nephrology and cardiology at the UF Health Medical Plaza, Springhill and Tower Hill locations.
+Our scribes are currently active in specialties including in-patient transplant infectious disease, bone marrow transplant, pulmonary/critical care, family medicine community health, gastroenterology, hepatology, endocrinology, general internal medicine and nephrology at the UF Health Medical Plaza, Springhill and Tower Hill locations.
 We expect the program to continue to grow into more Department of Medicine specialties in the near future

 What does a scribe do?

 Scribes are responsible for handling documentation in an electronic medical record during patient encounters in clinic.
 This includes: